Skip to main content

 go run main.go

-Step 2: Add API Routes
+Step 2: Add API routes

-Create the User Model
+Create User Model

 package models